oxheadalpha/nft-tutorial/packages/tznft/README.md

 also configure address aliases to sign Tezos operations and/or use them as command parameters when addresses are required.
-The default configuration that is created by `tznft init` command includes two pre-configured networks: `sandbox` and `testnet` (Hangzhou2net).
+The default configuration that is created by `tznft init` command includes two pre-configured networks: `sandbox` and `testnet` (Ithacanet).
 Each pre-configured network has two bootstrap aliases:
 `bob` and `alice`.

 #### Network Configuration Commands